Atem18/atemlire/app/_posts/2020-11-23-how-to-create-a-small-and-secure-container-for-your-python-applications.md

 ---
 title: How to create a small and secure container for your Python applications
 ---

+Hi folks, today, we will learn how to create a small and secure container for your Python applications.

 ## Introduction

-Hi,

-Today we are gonna talk about containers.
 Whether you are using Docker, Podman, Kubernetes or something else, if you want to put a Python application in a container, you will have to create an image and most of the time, people don't really know how to get a small and secure image.
 Let's fix it.

 TL;DR: For reference, here is the Dockerfile we will be using: